Polycrylic must dry and cure before you can use and clean it. So, how long does polycrylic take to dry?

-The hardness of polycrylic is due to the paint make-up.
+Medium and high-gloss polycrylic forms a hard glossy finish that prevents water and moisture from penetrating the finish.
 Polycrylic is a polymer that contains resins like polyacrylates (or acrylic resins) and even urethane compounds.
-All of these compounds go through oxidization and cure to become a hard water-resistant polycrylic finish.
+These compounds undergo oxidization and cure to become a hard water-resistant polycrylic finish.

 However, polycrylic is not as hard as polyurethane.
-This is because polycrylic has a very low level of paint chemicals and synthetic additives when compared to polyurethane.
-As such, the finish when dry is not as hard as polyurethane but is still hard enough to last over 10 years if applied correctly.
+This is because polycrylic has a very low level of paint chemicals and synthetic additives compared to polyurethane.
+As such, the finish, when dry, is not as hard as polyurethane but is still hard enough to last over ten years if applied correctly.

 Related Read: Can You Paint Over Polycrylic Paint?

 Compared to other sealants, polycrylic doesn’t take long to dry.
 On average, polycrylic takes 2 hours to dry enough for a re-coat, and the cure time for polycrylic is 24-72 hours.

 However, you can speed up the dry time of polycrylic by using a hairdryer, a dehumidifier, or by applying thin coats.